YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Verification) testing.
 The focus of *YosysHQ* are *static methods*, therefore the description of SVA will be related to FPV.

-As mentioned before, there is a **huge inconsistency** in the definition of SVA that may lead to confusion.
+As mentioned before, there is an *inconsistency* in the definition of the building blocks of SVA that may lead to confusion.
 In the P1800, *assertion* is defined as:

 - **16. Assertions, 16.2 Overview, P364, Rev 2017:** "An assertion specifies
   a behavior of the system".